Are you pregnant with a fever? If so, you’re naturally going to worry if your baby will be okay.

 Vital electrolytes lost through vomiting and diarrhea must be replenished.
 In some cases, dehydration can be so severe that blood pressure becomes unstable and hospitalization is required.

-Even if moms-to-be think they’re fine after a fever subsides, it’s always best to play it safe and see your doctor anyway, says Dr. Daniel Roshan, a fetal medicine expert in New York City.
+Even if moms-to-be think they’re fine after a fever subsides, it’s always best to play it safe and see your doctor anyway.

 Fevers during pregnancy are never normal, so an exam is always recommended.
 Luckily, if the fever was caused by a viral illness, hydration and Tylenol are usually enough for recovery.